misinformed

 Little known fact: the concept of talking points was a creation of the Clinton war room, ironically as a way to help surrogates to put ideas in their own words.
 It’s associated more with Republicans, of course, because of their comic misappropriation of the idea: instead of using these one-pagers to formulate their own thoughts, GOPers have always, and conspicuously, quoted them verbatim.
 It’s not that funny, though, when the media does the same, slathering GOP talking points — as unfiltered and unchallenged as the thousands of hours of “earned” media they donated to the Repos in 2016 — into their “analyses.”
 Nothing/has/changed/at/all.
 Really.

 Can anyone guess what the GOP-preferred one-word talking point description of the results of this election has been?
 As sure as the word “focussed” or “focussing” will appear somewhere in every New Yorker article, the word “decisive” has become the de rigeur Homeric epithet for Decision 2024.
-Those who seem particularly eager to curry favor with the new boss will throw in a “sweeping” as well, an on-point shout-out/clap‐back for the cognoscenti to the Mueller Report’s best (only?) known phraseology, its Page 1 reference to Russia’s “sweeping and systematic” interference in 2016.
+Those who are particularly eager to curry favor with the new boss will throw in a “sweeping” as well, an on-point shout-out/clap‐back for the cognoscenti to the Mueller Report’s best (only?) known phraseology, its Page 1 reference to Russia’s “sweeping and systematic” interference in 2016.
 Other common descriptors: “resounding,” “commanding,” “runaway,” “dominant.”

 Decisive?”
 “Sweeping?”
 “Resounding?”
 “Commanding?Runaway?”
 “Dominant?”
 Really?
 Here’s a sports analogy every red-blooded Trump supporter and media pundit sportscaster wannabe should be able to understand.
 As of this writing, the average NFL game this year has 45.6 points scored.
 If you divvy up those points in the way that most closely approximates Trump’s 49.8%-48.3% win over Harris, you get a score of Trump 23, Harris 22.
 If the NFL awarded fractions of a point, it would be even closer.